rezzza/RulerBundle/README.md

 Roadmap
 =======

-- Be able to serialize/deserialize a Rule. (asserters with closure will fail.)
-- Create dynamically Inference via a Form.
+- Create dynamically Propositions via a Form and persist them on storage.
 - Create a DSL to insert/fetch on storage. (using hoa/compiler ?)
 - Create a standalone library + a bundle.